iamcal/SQLParser/README.md

-# SchemaComp - Compare two MySQL schemas in PHP
+# SQLParser - Parse MySQL schemas in PHP, fast

-This experimental project aims to compare the schema of two MySQL databases by looking at their `CREATE TABLE` syntax, then figure out what needs to be done to migrate one to the other.
+This library was created to parse multiple `CREATE TABLE` schemas and compare them, so figure out what needs to be done to migrate one to the other.

 This is based on the system used at b3ta, Flickr and then Tiny Speck to check the differences between production and development databases and between shard instances.
 The original system